Islam in China: Islamic education in China

 In the two decades up to 2006, a wide range of Islamic educational opportunities were developed to meet the needs of China's Muslim population.
 In addition to mosque schools, government Islamic colleges and independent Islamic colleges, more students went overseas to continue their studies at international Islamic universities in Egypt, Saudi Arabia, Syria, Iran, Pakistan and Malaysia.
-Qīngzhēn (清真) is the Chinese term for certain Islamic institutions.
-Its literal meaning is "pure truth."
+In Uyghur communities, Islamic education for children has been prohibited and teaching the Quran to children has resulted in criminal prosecution.

 Muslim groups

 The vast majority of China's Muslims are Sunni Muslims.
 A notable feature of some Muslim communities in China is the presence of female imams.
 Islamic scholar Ma Tong recorded that the 6,781,500 Hui in China predominately followed the Orthodox form of Islam (58.2% were Gedimu, a non-Sufi mainstream tradition that opposed unorthodoxy and religious innovation), mainly adhering to the Hanafi Maturidi Madhhab.
 However a large minority of Hui are members of Sufi groups.
 According to Tong, 21% Yihewani, 10.9% Jahriyya, 7.2% Khuffiya, 1.4% Qadariyya and 0.7% Kubrawiyya.
 Shia Chinese Muslims are mostly Ismailis, including Tajiks of the Tashkurgan and Sarikul areas of Xinjiang.